 - The BC COVID-19 self-assessment tool is available online to be used and/or to help develop assessments. - In some circumstances, institutions may require individuals to provide self-reporting declarations.
-This will be dependent on the risk presented, including contact intensity (e.g., childcare, healthcare practicums, physiotherapy clinics, certain lab environments, etc.). - Expectations for completing a self-assessment and/or declaration should be made clear to all visitors before they enter the campus. - Anyone with symptoms associated with COVID-19 as well as anyone who has travelled outside Canada in the previous 14 days, or anyone identified as a close contact of a person with a confirmed case of COVID-19 must self-isolate in accordance with quidance from the BC Centre for Disease Control. - ◆ Adequate signage (WorkSafeBC or BCCDC) and regular communication of the above requirements should be provided to everyone who accesses the campus. - Instructions for individuals to contact 8-1-1 or a medical provider if further health advice is required should be made available. - Work with local health care providers and student health services to ensure that faculty, staff and students have easy access to COVID-19 testing. - Seek advice from the local public health authority around managing cases of COVID-19 in the institution.
+This will be dependent on the risk presented, including contact intensity (e.g., childcare, healthcare practicums, physiotherapy clinics, certain lab environments, etc.). - Expectations for completing a self-assessment and/or declaration should be made clear to all visitors before they enter the campus. - Anyone with symptoms associated with COVID-19 as well as anyone who has travelled outside Canada in the previous 14 days, or anyone identified as a close contact of a person with a confirmed case of COVID-19 must self-isolate in accordance with guidance from the BC Centre for Disease Control. - Adequate signage (WorkSafeBC or BCCDC) and regular communication of the above requirements should be provided to everyone who accesses the campus. - Instructions for individuals to contact 8-1-1 or a medical provider if further health advice is required should be made available. - Work with local health care providers and student health services to ensure that faculty, staff and students have easy access to COVID-19 testing.

+- Seek advice from the local public health authority around managing cases of COVID-19 in the institution. - At all times adhere to Provincial Health Officer requirements regarding the use of non-medical masks.